Baby socks are the cutest things and add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.

 4. Sleep Sacks – Help Keep Your Baby’s Feet Warm

-These sacks attach to the shoulders and cover your baby from shoulders down with a fleece-lined bag.
+These sacks attach to the shoulders and cover your baby from the shoulders down with a fleece-lined bag.
 This means that they can’t remove anything around their feet.

 5. Pants Over Socks